Abstract Integration in Net Convergence Structures: Lebesgue Type Integrals in Net Convergence Structures.

 As we have that, by definition:

 it follows that:

 which finishes the proof. \end{proof}

-For the general case, we simply write the decomposition of a Pavlakos integrable $f$ on its negative and positive parts, both non-negative and Pavlakos integral, use Theorem \ref{equivalence}, and then we get:
+For the general case, we simply write the decomposition of a Pavlakos integrable $f$ on its negative and positive parts, both non-negative and Pavlakos integrable, use Theorem \ref{equivalence}, and then we get:

 \begin{corollary} [Pavlakos Integrability implies $S^{*}$-partition Integrability - General Case]

 Let $f: \Omega \rightarrow X$ be a Pavlakos integrable function on $\Omega$.
 Then, $f$ is $S^{*}$-partition integrable on $\Omega$ and the two integrals agree. \end{corollary}